Water Milfoil Control

 Water Milfoil Control: How To Get Rid of Water Milfoil

-Water Milfoil is an invasive species of aquatic weed and tends to be very aggressive wherever established.
-Also known as Eurasian Water Milfoil, the plant is a submersed aquatic weed that originally comes from Europe, Asia, and Northern Africa.
+Water milfoil is an invasive aquatic weed that tends to be aggressive wherever established.
+Also known as Eurasian water milfoil, the plant is a submerged aquatic weed from Europe, Asia, and Northern Africa.
 Some of the key characteristics of this weed are its soft, feather-like leaves and whorl arrangement.

-Aside from being annoying to deal with, Water Milfoil provides no nutritional value to wildlife nor fishes underwater.
-This works in the plants' favor because with nothing eating at the Water Milfoil, it will just grow and grow.
+Aside from being annoying to deal with, water milfoil provides no nutritional value to wildlife or fish underwater.
+This works in the plants' favor because they will grow without anything eating the water milfoil.

-Water Milfoil spreads by floating pieces which re-root and also by special reproductive buds that break off the plant and are dispersed by water currents and birds.
-If left unchallenged, Water Milfoil can quickly overtake the water and make for a very ugly sight and hinder activities like fishing, swimming, and water skiing.
+Water milfoil is spread by floating pieces that re-root and special reproductive buds that break off the plant and are dispersed by water currents and birds.
+If left unchallenged, water milfoil can quickly overtake the water, make for a very ugly sight, and hinder activities like fishing, swimming, and water skiing.

-If you are encountering Water Milfoil on your body of water, our helpful guide below has all the steps and tools needed to get rid of them quickly and affordably.
+If you encounter water milfoils in your water, our helpful guide below has all the steps and tools needed to remove them quickly and affordably.

 Identification